Jerc007/Open-GPGPU-FlexGrip-/README.md

 # Quick simulation steps:

-Please check the *"FlexGripPlus_P"* folder, it contains the whole description of the GPU model.
+Please check the *"FlexGripPlus_4.4"* folder, it contains the whole description of the latest release version of the GPU model.
 Follow the next steps if you want to perform an initial simulation of the model:
 Steps to perform a simulation of the GPGPU model.